The expression Déjà vu is derived from French, meaning “already seen.”

 Have you ever visited a place you have never been before and all of a sudden you get this feeling like you have actually been there before?
 Or you were talking with a friend and all of a sudden you feel like you have had this conversation before?

-Well, these instances are what you call deja vu – a phenomenon that translates to “already seen” in French, and is defined as an overwhelming sense of familiarity with a place, an event, or a person that shouldn’t be familiar at all.
+These instances are what you call sense of déjà vu – a phenomenon that translates to “already seen” in French.
+It is a sense of familiarity with a place, an event, or a person that shouldn’t be familiar at all.

-When you try to recall the supposed memory, you simply can’t pinpoint where and when it happened – you just know that you feel it has happened before or that you’ve actually been there before the present.
+When you try to recall the supposed memory, you simply can’t pinpoint where and when it happened.
+You just know that you feel it has happened before.

-The first person to coin the term “deja vu” was French researcher Emile Boirac, who used it in his book, “The Future of Psychic Sciences.”
-Explanations of the phenomenon range from reincarnation, chemical imbalances in the brain, extra-sensory perception, and a long list of theories that have been hard to substantiate.
+“Deja vu” was first used by French psychic researcher Émile Boirac, in his book, “The Future of Psychic Sciences.”
+This miracle range from reincarnation, chemical imbalances in the brain, extra-sensory perception, and a long list of theories that have been hard to substantiate.

 Scientific Explanations of Deja Vu

 A popular scientific explanation of the phenomenon is that it is a symptom of a coming seizure.
 Doctors have noted that people who suffer from temporal lobe epilepsy experience vivid cases of deja vu before an attack occurs.
 Researchers believe that the sensation is an effect of your temporal lobe’s nerve connections doing a “misfire” of neurons.

 2. Hippocampus Abnormality

 Another explanation is linked with the hippocampus area of the brain.
 The hippocampus is where memories are produced.
 Inside the hippocampus is a small part called Dentate Gyrus.
 Dentate Gyrus is the one responsible for memories that are episodic – small fragments of memories that form one big memory.
 This part of the brain allows you to tell similar places and situations apart.